Zylox/Programmable-Robot-Simulation/README.md

 ```
     octave Roboloop.m  -m starmap.png -b zachbot -debug -rs -norand
 ```
+Or
 ```
     system("octave Roboloop.m  -m starmap.png -b zachbot -debug -rs -norand")
 ```
+If you are using an octave only console.
 Multiple bots can be run at the same time, but there may be an error in this presently.
 Beware.